Beyond the Classroom

 Service Learning: Learning through community outreach

-The Department offers three different opportunities in which undergraduate students can gain experience in "real world" settings within the community.
+The Psychology Department offers three different internship opportunities in which undergraduate students can gain experience in "real world" settings within the community.
 Each of these internships have both a classroom component and a service learning component allowing students direct experience in the application of psychological principles.
 Students participate in specified community settings for 10-15 hours per week as well as attend a weekly classroom seminar.
 The three opportunities provide students with exposure to different aspects of the field of psychology.
-While these experiences are not required for our majors many students find these internships to be an excellent culminating undergraduate experience.
+While these experiences are not required for our majors, many students find these internships to be an excellent culminating undergraduate experience.
 Students interested in these courses should contact the course instructors for more information about the specific internship and the process of application.

-Psych 430: Internship in Psychology - Instructor: Dr. Kathy Kogan
+Psych 430: Internship in Psychology - Instructor: Kathy Kogan

-Psych 479: Psychology Internship: Field placement in early child development - Instructor: Dr. Abbey Eisenhower
+Psych 479: Psychology Internship: Field placement in early child development - Instructor: Abbey Eisenhower

-Psych 479: Psychology Internship: Field placement in adolescent development - Instructor: Dr. Nickki Dawes
+Psych 479: Psychology Internship: Field placement in adolescent development - Instructor: Nickki Dawes

 Research Training: Learning through laboratory experience

 The Psychology Department has several active student organizations which provide extra-curricular life for students interested in psychology and related fields.
-Application materials are available in the office of the Psychology Department (read more).
+Application materials are available in the office of the Psychology Department.
 Click on the name of the organization below to reach its home page.

 Psychology Club: Open to all students.
 Learn about careers and campus events related to psychology.
-Faculty advisor: Dr. Laurel Wainwright
+Faculty advisor: Susanna Gallor

 Neuroscience Club: Open to all students.
-Learn about resarch in the expanding area of neuroscience.
-Faculty advisors: Dr. Susan Zup and Dr Jin Ho Park
+Learn about research in the expanding area of neuroscience.
+Faculty advisor: Susan Zup

 Sometimes it is helpful to have someone to guide you as you think about careers and further educational opportunities.
 One source of help might be a graduate student mentor.
-Undergraduates can request a graduate student mentor by filling out a mentoring request form located on the Psychology club website and on the Psychology club office (M/4/203).
+Undergraduates can request a graduate student mentor by filling out a mentoring request form located on the Psychology Club website and at the Psychology Club office (M/4/203) or by completing a form on the Psychology Connections Committee's website.
 Undergraduates are paired with available graduate students.
 Undergraduates can have as much or as little contact with the mentor as they would like.
 Sometimes one conversation will help to guide an undergrad to an important "next step" decision.
-Sometimes mentors and mentees meet several times or are in contact by e-mail.
+Sometimes mentors and mentees meet several times or are in contact by email.